ktprime/emhash/README.md

 ```
 - rehash/iteration performance is some slower than other robin-hood based implementation

-- run on some platform it'll be hanged compiled by some g++, set compile flag with **-fno-stirct-aliasing**, it'll be fixed soon
+- on some platform it'll be hanged compiled by some g++ with -O2, set compile flag with **-fno-stirct-aliasing** to be a work around, it'll be fixed soon

-- for very large key.value, use pointer instead of value if your care about memory usage and insertion an erase opertion is very frequcney.
+- for very large key-value, use pointer instead of value if you care about memory usage with high frequcncy of insertion or erasion

-- some bucket function is not support just like other falt hash map do. load factor is always less than 1.0.
+- some bucket function is not supported just like other falt hash map do. load factor is always less than 1.0.

-- the only known bug as follow. if erase not current key or iterater during iteration without break. some key will be iteraored twice or missed.
+- the only known bug as follow if erase not current key/iterater during iteration without break. some key will be iteraored twice or missed.to fix it can deserase performance 20％ or even much more

 ```
     emilib2:HashMap<int,int> myhash;